Water Quality Improvement Projects

 Improvements included installation of an iron enhanced sand filter (Minnesota Filter) and aluminum sulfate treatments (alum).
 The project reduced phosphorus contributions to Long Lake by 61 pounds per year, or about 24% of the watershed phosphorus reduction recommended.
 The project began in the spring 2013 and was completed in December 2015.

+The City has been successful in receiving grants through the state's Clean Water, Land and Legacy Amendment.
 In 2008, Minnesota's voters passed the Clean Water, Land and Legacy Amendment (Legacy Amendment) to the Minnesota Constitution to: protect drinking water sources; to protect, enhance, and restore wetlands, prairies, forests, and fish, game, and wildlife habitat; to preserve arts and cultural heritage; to support parks and trails; and to protect, enhance, and restore lakes, rivers, streams, and groundwater.

 The Legacy Amendment increases the state sales tax by three-eighths of one percent beginning on July 1, 2009 and continuing until 2034.
 The additional sales tax revenue is distributed into four funds as follows: